lightning/bolts/proposals/trampoline.md

 neighborhood) and to ensure connectivity to a few distinct trampoline nodes.

-This allows them to insert normal hops before the first trampoline node, thus protecting their privacy with the same guarantees than normal payments.
+This allows them to insert normal hops before the first trampoline node, thus protecting their privacy with the same guarantees as normal payments.
 In the example graph from the previous section, T1 cannot know that the payment comes from Alice because it only sees an HTLC coming from N1 (especially if Alice is using an unannounced channel to N1).
 When T1 receives the HTLC, it cannot know